wlonk/arcadia/rules/index.md

 At the end of each scene, any participant (player or GM) may call for a gossip session.
 You will want to do this to refresh your tokens, but also to evaluate what has just recently happened.
-Go around the table, and each player reads off their three social role bullet points.
+Go around the table, and each player reads off their three role role bullet points.
 For each point that the table agrees they did, they get one role token.
 The player in the spotlight _cannot_ voice their opinion or suggest what they did that they think earns them a point unless everyone else at the table draws a blank and cannot decide one way or another.
 Everyone else, however, absolutely should discuss the spotlight character's behavior in as animated a fashion as they like!

-Remember, if a character has a ruined reputation, they do not gain any social tokens for the associated actions.
+Remember, if a character has a ruined reputation, they do not gain any role tokens for the associated actions.

 ## Sessions